A resume vegan disregards anything that resembles animal fat!

 1. Get help from a professional.
 This doesn’t always to have be in person, but there are a number of online links to help.
 Search here: Careers and Career Information – CareerOneStop.
 Or for in person assistance, choose from one of our partner links: NCWorks Partners Network of Guilford County

 2. Don’t just repeat job duties from the resume, indicate how you are qualified.
 Qualifications are normally found on the job description with a heading like, “Qualifications.”
 Match your qualifications the best you can.
+You can certainly use Onet Online, but don’t copy and paste information that is not true.

 4. Find out how well you score on an interview by having a friend or colleague conduct a mock interview with you.
 Search for an interview rating sheet like this one: http://bit.ly/InterviewScore1